primatejs/primate/docs/modules/store.md

 !!!
-If you define your database field `user.age` as a string (for example, `text` in PostGreSQL) and use the above store definition, Primate will attempt to unpack the value into a JavaScript number that is between 0 and 120.
+If you define your database field `user.age` as a string (for example, `text` in PostgreSQL) and use the above store definition, Primate will attempt to unpack the value into a JavaScript number that is between 0 and 120.
 In case it fails (because you have something like "thirty-two" in this field), it will throw a